ocaml/opam/doc/pages/Manual.md

   on Win32 or Cygwin, or `"bsd"` on all bsds.
 Useful, _e.g.,_ to detect the main package manager
 - <a id="opamvar-os-version">`os-version`</a>:
-  the distribution's release id of the distribution, when applicable, or system otherwise
+  the distribution's release id, when applicable, or system otherwise

 Extra variables can be defined in the file `~/.opam/config` using the [`global-variables:`](#configfield-global-variables) (static) or